-Instead of just building on what’s good, Natick Labs, designers of those edible field rations, will change the entire menu from time to time.
-While we give them credit for some outstanding meals over the last 80 or so years, there are some that left us wondering: WHY?
+Instead of just building on what’s good, the U.S. Army’s researchers in Natick, Mass., the brillian designers of those edible field rations, will change the entire menu from time to time.
+While we give them credit for some outstanding meals over the last 80 or so years, there are some that left us wondering: Who thought this was a great idea??

 1. C-Ration Ham and Eggs

-Whoever thought eggs in a can would be welcomed field food should be court-martialed.
+Whoever thought eggs in a can would be welcomed field food should be court-martialed and jailed immediately.
 American troops in Vietnam often said they’d rather skip a meal than get stuck with Ham and Eggs if there wasn’t a generous amount of Tabasco sauce around to go with it.
+They even nicknamed it “the Joker.”

-To make it worse, nothing other than Tabasco made it edible.
-Salt and pepper didn’t do it.
+As if it wasn’t bad enough on its own, nothing other than Tabasco made it edible.
+Salt and pepper didn’t cut it.
 Adding cheese and crackers didn’t do it.
 Some even tried adding peanut butter.
 You couldn’t even trade it away.

 2. World War II K-Rations